Smart Poi Android App

 5. The app will look for a folder in Pictures called SmartPoi.
 Inside are sub-folders for 10 banks of images.
 Each sub-folder (Collection0, Collection1, etc) must have at least one .jpg or .png image inside.
 The app will force-close if you try to navigate to a folder which does not contain an image, or has an image which is too large (> 300px or so)

 I made a separate app to create folders and put some pics in for you, find it here.
 Run the application once and then uninstall it again. *This is now included in the main SmartPoi app.
-If you are having trouble with no images appearing in the Collection folders, uninstall, then install again, and when you open for the first time select the “Pattern” menu option, then wait a bit.
+If you are having trouble with no images appearing in the Collection folders, uninstall, then install again, and when you open for the first time just wait a bit before choosing 36px or 72px menu items.

 6. I have uploaded the old manual which is available here

-– this is an old manual but gives some idea of the working of the poi.
+– this is a very old manual but gives some idea of the working of the poi.

 This video is a bit old now, I have integrated all the functionality shown here into one large app since, however the video does give a good idea of the functionality.